-Nicolás Maduro, who was elected president of Venezuela five years ago, has divided opinion almost as much as his predecessor in office, Hugo Chávez.
+Nicolás Maduro, who was elected president of Venezuela in April 2013, has divided opinion almost as much as his predecessor, Hugo Chávez.

-The first half of his presidency has seen the opposition regain control of parliament and launch a united effort to remove him from office.
+The first half of his presidency saw the opposition regain control of parliament and launch a united effort to remove him from office.
+That bid failed - and his second term began in 2019 after an election marred by an opposition boycott.

 More about Venezuela's crisis: